matus-chochlik/oglplu2/README.rst

     libboost-test-dev

-For other configurations using SDL, wxWidgets, GLUT, etc. you need to install the appropriate packages (the names vary wildly between distrubutions or even between versions of the same distribution so they are not listed here).
+For other configurations using SDL, wxWidgets, GLUT, etc. you need to install the appropriate packages (the names vary between distributions or even between versions of the same distribution so they are not listed here).

 Building